ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

 The CogMApp demo is available to the public on Hugging Face: [CogMap Demo](https://huggingface.co/spaces/ningrumdaud/CogMap-Demo)

-## Future Features for Improvement
+## Future Improvement

-To further enhance CogMApp, several advanced features can be implemented:
+In order to further optimize CogMApp, a number of enhancements can be implemented:

 1. **Analyzing More Complex Sentences:** Extend the tool's capabilities to handle more complex sentences that may exhibit multi-layered causal relationships.
 This would involve deeper parsing and analysis of nested causal structures.